 Ministers alternately blame the banks for not moving and claim that the road will soon be cleared – because the banks really are moving, just not quite fast enough yet.

-The banks blame the Government, arguing that they are on the hook not only for 20 per cent of the loan, but 100 per cent of the default; that the criteria set for the scheme by the British Business Bank require them to be cautious, and that piled on top of this requirement is a restrictive EU regulation (though there is argument about whether the Government is misreading it).
+Many bailiff help services says that banks blame the Government, arguing that they are on the hook not only for 20 per cent of the loan, but 100 per cent of the default; that the criteria set for the scheme by the British Business Bank require them to be cautious, and that piled on top of this requirement is a restrictive EU regulation (though there is argument about whether the Government is misreading it).

 And business people are less concerned with who’s to blame than with not going broke.
 All they know is that the road is blocked and that they can’t get where they want to go.